Larsterbraak/TimeGAN/README.md

 * 7.4 ECB's proposed mapping
   * To produce Figures 26 until 28, see metrics.py, stylized_facts.py and main.py

+## Web application

+I made a [web application](https://timegan-short-rates.herokuapp.com/) for the Thesis.
+Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations. **Note that it is still under construction**

 ## Getting started

-To run this project, install it locally using npm and run tgan.py:
+To train the TimeGAN model on EONIA data, install the folder locally using npm and run tgan.py:

 ```
-$ cd ../TimeGAN
+$ cd ../TimeGAN-short-rates
 $ npm install tgan.py
 $ python tgan.py
 >> [step: 1, g_loss_u_e: 0.018, g_loss_s: 0.023, g_loss_s_embedder: 0.021, e_loss_t0: 0.312, d_loss: 0.014]